Please click on the button below and enter your information and deposit amount.

 We all know farmland deer get plenty to eat, much more so than the big woods bucks that most hunters get to see in the northern Provincial forest.
 South, in the so-called fringe farmland, just south of the Provincial forest, we believe we may have found exactly that.
 We are very familiar with the deer that come out of that area, which also borders Manitoba.
 This area is about a 3-hour drive from Saskatoon, and he has a huge swath to hunt, which is tough to find in Saskatchewan.

-If you want a giant whitetail with a 300 pound body, those huge thick necks and massive heavy horns that make such spectacular trophy mounts, then this is the hunt for you.
-This outfitter hunts 50,000 acres of farmland and forest.
-Tough to find in Saskatchewan.
-That is a lot of ground!
-There are only a handful of outfitters in Saskatchewan that have allocated hunting areas within the farmland fringe, making this area a real gem!
-We test hunted here several years back and despite warm weather, many deer were seen and the best deer harvested was a 164 gross B&C. Since then, many 140- to 160-class deer have been taken here.
+If you want a giant whitetail with a 300-pound body, a huge thick neck, and massive heavy horns that make such spectacular trophy mounts, then this is the hunt for you.
+This outfitter hunts 50,000 acres in the farmland fringe (that is a lot of ground), and there are only a handful of outfitters in Saskatchewan that have allocated hunting areas within the farmland fringe, making this area a real gem!
+We test hunted here several years back and, despite warm weather, many deer were seen and the best deer harvested was a 164” B&C. Since then, many 140- to 160-class deer have been taken here.
 We liked seeing good numbers of deer every day, which is not something seen everywhere in Saskatchewan!
-Ask Butch, he test hunted an outfitter in the big woods of this Province and never saw a deer in 55 hours of hunting!!!!
+Just ask Hunt Nation founder Butch Manasse, as he test-hunted a different outfitter in the big woods of this Province and never saw a deer in 55 hours of hunting!

 This outfitter has been guiding waterfowl hunters for many years, handling between 100 and 150 hunters per year, and his clients give him high marks.
 The usual comment is “DO NOT change anything!”
 So he is used to handling hunters, and usually in much larger numbers than the few he takes into his deer camp every year (usually only 4 per week for 4 weeks)!
 He prides himself on being very well organized and very capable.